 How to help your brain create shortcuts for happiness.

 “Have you found happiness?”
-Whenever I hear this question, I think of it like asking about something that’s been lost and if so where could it be?
-But happiness isn’t something you need to search for, like a long lost treasure, it’s a matter of learning skills to train your brain for happiness.
+Whenever I hear this question, I think of it as asking about something lost and, if so, where it could be.
+But happiness isn’t something you need to search for, like a long-lost treasure; it’s a matter of learning skills to train your brain for happiness.

-When we talk about “finding” happiness, the assumption is usually that you’re not happy, it’s something you’re missing and you should look for it like it’s a 6-week-old puppy who excitedly runs out the front door and doesn’t know his way home quite yet.
+When we talk about “finding” happiness, the assumption is usually that you’re not happy; it’s something you’re missing and you should look for it like a 6-week-old puppy who excitedly runs out the front door and doesn’t know his way home quite yet.
 But it’s not…

 Happiness is something we create.

-Like anything that’s built to last happiness needs a strong foundation, before you add the details that make it uniquely your own.
+Like anything built to last, happiness needs a strong foundation before you add the details that make it uniquely your own.

 The foundation for happiness is built with a specific set of skills—happiness skills.
-These skills can be brain based, emotional, or behavioral and they include things like positive self-talk, gratitude, self-compassion, and many others.
+These skills can be brain-based, emotional, or behavioral, including positive self-talk, gratitude, self-compassion, and many others.

 If you practice these skills enough, happiness will become second nature.
-The great thing is you won’t even need to think of them because they become how you live your life.
+You won’t need to consider them because they become how you live your life.

 How do you train your brain for happiness so it becomes second nature?